 - Finally, when cleaning your filter, you will only need to brush off whatever the filter has collected.
 Do not wet the filter.

-Many CPAP users prefer to use cleaning devices such as the SoClean 2 or Sleep8 systems.
-These devices do a great job disinfecting your CPAP equipment, but should not be seen as a replacement for the cleaning mentioned above.
+Many CPAP users prefer to use cleaning devices such as the Paptizer system.
+This device does a great job sanitizing your CPAP equipment, but should not be seen as a replacement for the cleaning mentioned above.

 How about maintenance and resupply?
 This is a big topic and there is room for each CPAP user to fine tune how often they replace each component.
 The following are guidelines that we’ve found to be a good starting point:

 - Filters: Your filter should be replaced every 2 weeks.

 - Mask Cushions: You should replace your nasal cushions every 2 weeks and full face cushions every month.
 Cushions breakdown with time and you will not get the same seal you had with a new cushion.
 If your air leak starts to increase regularly, try new cushions.

 - Complete Mask: The complete mask should be replaced every 3 months.
 Even though it's not as critical as the cushions, the mask will begin to stretch or begin to collect bacteria, etc.